 In my opinion, boolean builders turn off our brains, encourage us to stop thinking about what is included in search, which is a problem when you need to edit the string.

 The text appeared in slightly cut-down version on Sourcecon Blog.
-You can meet Karolina and the Bee Talents delegation on Sourcecon Amsterdam 2019!
+You can meet Karolina and the Bee Talents delegation on Sourcecon Amsterdam 2019, or listen to her recent podcast appearance on the Developer-Wannabe Podcast (in Polish)!
 If you want to talk to Karolina about sourcing, write to her at LinkedIn.